Intrastat

 The submission of Intrastat data is mandatory in all EU Member States, but each country may apply a different statistical threshold (i.e. the level below which units are not required to submit Intrastat declarations).
 For example, pursuant to the current EU regulation, Member States are required to provide data covering 95% of all dispatches.

 Intrastat questionnaires shall be submitted by economic units whose turnover from trade with EU Member States exceeds the statistical threshold set for the reference year.
 The statistical threshold is set by Statistics Estonia on the basis of the foreign trade data for the previous year.
-In the calculation of the thresholds, the turnovers of dispatches and arrivals are examined separately.
-Data are to be submitted only for the flow the turnover of which has exceeded the statistical threshold.
-In 2024, the value of the statistical threshold in Estonia is 350,000 euros for dispatches of goods and 700,000 euros for arrivals of goods.
+From 2025, data are to be submitted only for the dispatch trade flow.
+In 2025, the value of the statistical threshold in Estonia is 350,000 euros for dispatches of goods.

 How to upload data to eSTAT?